Whiteboard Video Production is NOT dead. In fact, it's extremely engaging.

 Which visualization enabled a better learning experience for viewers?

-The scribe video charged a 15% increase in the recall rates of viewers.
+The scribe video created a 15% increase in the recall rates of viewers.

 Wiseman had a few ideas, but before we delve into them, let’s take a quick look at the “scribe” style, AKA, whiteboard animation.